The new-generation Hyundai Santro will make its way to India in the second half of 2018.

-The new Hyundai Santro 2018 will come with two petrol engines - 1.1-litre iRDE and 1.2-litre Kappa.
+The new Hyundai Santro 2018 might come with two petrol engines - a 0.8-litre and a 1.1-litre iRDE.

-The new Hyundai small car is reported to be rolled out in the Indian market towards the end of next year.
+The launch of the hatchback is likely to take place in the second half of 2018.
 There is a possibility of the hatchback make its comeback in October (2018), as the vehicle was first launched in India in the same month in 1998.

 |Base Model||Rs 4 lakh|

 With an aim to attract young buyers, Hyundai might equip its 2018 Santro with several new features and revive its styling thoroughly.
 Though, the hatchback will retain the original ‘Tall Boy’ design.
 The hatchback’s new-gen model will use an all-new platform, which is already used in the existing Kia cars.
 This new platform will be produced locally in the country that will further help the carmaker price the vehicle aggressively.
 In terms of pricing and positioning, the new Santro will fit between the Eon and the Grand i10.
 With the arrival of cars such as Renault Kwid and Tata Tiago, the competition in the small car segment gets fiercer.
 Aggressive pricing could be one of the key factors that might help the new Hyundai hatchback to withstand the new-age competitors.
 We believe that 2018 Hyundai Santro price in India will start from Rs 4 lakh for the entry-level variant, and go all the way up to Rs 6 lakh for the top-end model.
 Read – Hyundai Ioniq Hybrid Might Debut at 2018 Auto Expo

 New Hyundai Hatchback Concept

 |Engine Options||1.1-litre iRDE and 1.2-litre Kappa Petrol|